 Premium business plans go above and beyond the typical “business plan” that you’ll find advertised on a virtual address website.
 This takes shape in two unique ways:

 - Primary Hub Address: A primary hub address is one that is owned and operated exclusively by the virtual address company.
 These kinds of addresses are usually located in office parks (like this one from Postscan Mail below) and offer greater security and the ability to handle higher volumes of mail.
 These kinds of addresses usually start at around $20 per month.
+A lobby listing can present your company as occupying a dedicated office, enhancing brand perception and credibility.

 - “TruLease” Option: There are unique offerings from companies like VirtualPostMail that include an actual leased office space.
 It’s a more expensive option (about $100 per month), but it can act as a true proof of address for banks, Amazon stores, Shopify payments and others that might ask for a utility bill for additional proof.

 These kinds of premium business plans are extremely useful for the types of businesses that need them (higher volume of mail or requiring proof of address), but would generally be overkill for the average solo entrepreneur or individual.
+Managing physical mail through these plans is crucial, offering features like immediate access to scanned mail and options for mail forwarding or shredding.

 Example Pricing from Top Providers

 Now that you have a better understanding of how different factors affect virtual address costs and the types of plans that are available, let’s take a closer look at some of the top virtual mailbox providers in the market as an example.
 We’ll use iPostal1, Anytime Mailbox, PostScan Mail and Traveling Mailbox as our examples.
+Having a real street address for receiving mail and packages is crucial as it enhances security and privacy while allowing you to manage your mail digitally.

 Keep in mind that while these providers are among the most popular, there are many other virtual address providers out there with varying prices and features.
 It’s essential to research and compare different providers to find the one that best suits your needs and budget.
+With virtual address services, you can manage your postal mail from anywhere, saving you time and trips to physical mail locations.

 Standard Address | Premium Address | Business Plan | Virtual Lease | |